codyjgeorge/KeyboardHero/README.md

 - [ ] Song 3 Window/Audio
 - [ ] Pause/Settings Window

-# Description
+## 📝 Description

 Keys(Letters) fall down the screen and must be pressed by the corresponding key when they cross the target line.
-Letters will fall on the left side of the screen with keys intended for your left hand, and same for the right side and right hand.\n
+Letters will fall on the left side of the screen with keys intended for your left hand, and same for the right side and right hand.

-\nI am creating all of the songs/sfx myself and developing the game in C++ with SFML.
+I am creating all of the songs/sfx myself and developing the game in C++ with SFML.

-# Who is this for?
+## Who is this for?

 Anyone who wants an interactive and fun way to learn muscle memory with their keyboard and key locations.

-# Inspiration
+## 💡 Inspiration

 Guitar Hero is my main inspiration for the style of the game.
 However, I sometimes get bored with the same old typing practice websites so I decided to make my own way to practice.
 This project is aimed at improving my game development and typing skills.
 Even if only 1 other person finds this game useful/helpful/fun, then this game is a great success in my book.